play-components/play-jqvalidate/README.md

 ### Use the `jqvalid.field` tag in your view

-The `jqvalidate.field` tag is identical to the built-in Play field tag except it puts an extra property on the field, `field.validationData`.
+The `jqvalid.field` tag is identical to the built-in Play field tag except it puts an extra property on the field, `field.validationData`.
 You need to put this data in an HTML5 data attribute called `data-validate` on your `input`, `select`, or `textarea` element.

     #{jqvalid.field 'task.details'}
 		<p>